crs4/rocrate-validator/docs/14_graph_transformers.rst

 * treat the graph as transient validator state, never as metadata to write back to the RO-Crate.

-The discovery mechanism covers modules bundled in the ``rocrate_validator.requirements.shacl.transformers`` package.
-It is not an entry-point system for arbitrary profile-local or third-party plugins.
+The discovery mechanism covers modules bundled in the sibling catalog package ``rocrate_validator.transformers``.
+The engine remains in ``rocrate_validator.requirements.shacl.transformers``.
+This is not an entry-point system for arbitrary profile-local or third-party plugins.

 Function transformers